TimothyADavis/KinMSpy/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-KinMSpy Documentation
+KinMSpy   version |release|
 =================================

 Welcome to the KinMSpy documentation page.
 Here you will find information regarding the ins-and-outs of operating KinMS.

-:Version: |release|

-.. autoclass:: KinMS.KinMS
-   :members:

 .. autoclass:: KinMS.KinMSError
    :members:

+.. autoclass:: KinMS.KinMS

 .. autoclass:: utils.KinMS_figures.KinMS_plotter
    :members: